Military/National Security Space Activities

 - Positioning, Navigation and Timing (PNT) satellites: Global Positioning System (GPS)

-- Early Warning: Defense Support Program (DSP), Space Based Infrared Satellite System (satellites in geosynchronous and highly elliptical orbits that are replacing DSP), Next Generation Overhead Persistent InfraRed (Next-Gen OPIR, will replace SBIRS)
+- Early Warning: Defense Support Program (DSP), Space Based Infrared Satellite System (satellites in geosynchronous and highly elliptical orbits that replace DSP), Next Generation Overhead Persistent InfraRed (Next-Gen OPIR, will replace SBIRS)

 - Weather: Defense Meteorological Satellite Program (DMSP), Weather System Follow-on (replacing the Defense Weather Satellite System, which replaced DOD’s portion of the cancelled DOD-NOAA-NASA National Polar-orbiting Operational Environmental Satellite System, NPOESS)